Avery Jolley

 “The big thing for me is writing down my schedule and having to-do lists I create each week for my academics to help me keep up with everything,” Jolley said.

-“For example, throughout my week I will focus on the more time consuming and mentally demanding assignments I have and then save the ‘easy’ assignments or ones that take less time for the bus when we travel,” Jolley said.
-“Therefore, in knowing my schedule and learning when and how I can be the most productive I’ve been able to create systems to help me manage my work.”
+“For example, throughout my week I would focus on the more time consuming and mentally demanding assignments I have and then save the ‘easy’ assignments or ones that take less time for the bus when we travel,” Jolley said.
+“Therefore, in knowing my schedule and learning when and how I could be the most productive I’ve been able to create systems to help me manage my work.”

-Many of her favorite memories come from volleyball and being able to compete with her awesome teammates and friends.
+Many of her favorite memories came from volleyball and being able to compete with her awesome teammates and friends.
 “The past two seasons we have made it to the Big South Championship, and unfortunately lost in a tiebreaker, but being able to do something so special with some of your best friends is such a privilege,” she said.

 The players have bonded working on community service with nearby Miracle Park and Hope of Rock Hill.
 Other extracurricular activities include serving as co-president of SAAC (Student Athlete Advisory Committee) and as a study hall monitor for Winthrop Athletics.

-On the academic side, Jolley has found that Winthrop has been extremely helpful in developing her professionalism and preparation for her career goals.
+On the academic side, Jolley found that Winthrop has been extremely helpful in developing her professionalism and preparation for her career goals.
 “Overall, I think Winthrop’s College of Business and Technology does a great job providing students with resources such as resume workshops, practice interviews and career fairs,” Jolley said.
 “I’ve attended all of those events and they’re not only educational, but they help you get out of your shell and become comfortable networking or answering interview questions.”

 Appreciative of her professors, she praised both Associate Professor Joanna Jackson’s classes and mentorship and Professor Michael Matthews for his insights into her summer internships and with future graduate school applications.

-As Jolley enters her final year at Winthrop, she hopes to be accepted into law school where she wants to pursue a joint law degree and a master’s in public health.
+As Jolley finished her final year at Winthrop, she hoped to be accepted into law school where she wants to pursue a joint law degree and a master’s in public health.
 "I hope to get a great education and be well equipped to practice healthcare law or work in healthcare policy,” she said.
 “Although I am not 100% sure if I will end up in healthcare, I do not see myself being in any profession other than law, so I am very excited for this next step.”